cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/scenario_1/README.md

 is loaded much like the model, or queried from a database, etc. Though you'll want to ensure these values match whatever values the model was trained with.
 If you need help here, join our slack and we're happy to help you figure this out!

-Here's a mental image of how things work and how they relate to the files/modules & Hamilton:
+Here's a mental image of how things work and how they relate to the files/modules & Apache Hamilton:
 ![offline-online-image](FeaturesExampleScenario1.svg?sanitize=True)